smatechnologies/opcon-rpa-training/docs/web-macro-get-rate.md

 ## Objective

+Create an OpCon RPA Web Macro Task

+## Summary

-Use an OpCon RPA Web Macro to pull an interest rate from a bank website
+Use an OpCon RPA Web Macro to pull an interest rate from a bank website and store it in a variable.

 ### Instructions